-netopeer-cli is command line interface as NETCONF client. netopeer-cli serves as a generic NETCONF client providing a simple interactive command line interface.
+The netopeer-cli is command line interface similar to the NETCONF client.
+It serves as a generic NETCONF client providing a simple interactive command line interface.
 It allows user to establish a NETCONF session with a NETCONF-enabled device on the network and to obtain and manipulate its configuration data. netopeer-cli is limited to a single NETCONF connection at a time via a forward or a reverse (Call Home) connecting method.